jyothishtj/cell-simulator/README.md

 **Step1:** Select the cells in the grid and click on **Next generation** button.
 It will create the next generation based on the below criteria

-o A Cell with fewer than two live neighbours dies of under-population. o A Cell with 2 or 3 live neighbours lives on to the next generation. o A Cell with more than 3 live neighbours dies of overcrowding. o An empty Cell with exactly 3 live neighbours &quot;comes to life&quot;. o A Cell who &quot;comes to life&quot; outside the board should wrap at the other side of the board.
+o A Cell with fewer than two live neighbours dies of under-population.

+o A Cell with 2 or 3 live neighbours lives on to the next generation.

+o A Cell with more than 3 live neighbours dies of overcrowding.

+o An empty Cell with exactly 3 live neighbours comes to life

+o A Cell who &quot;comes to life&quot; outside the board should wrap at the other side of the board.

  Once the next generation is done, User can trigger &quot;next generation&quot; again.